Simple yet elegant, this mango cake roll is made of a soft and fluffy chiffon cake and a creamy and delightful mango Swiss meringue buttercream.

 - ½ tbsp baking powder

 For the Mango Swiss Meringue Buttercream:

 - 3 egg whites from 3 large eggs

 - ¾ cup sugar

-- To roll, lift the parchment paper that is on the short side of cake and gently roll the cake with the parchment paper.
-Set aside for at least an hour.
-You can put a bottle on the sides to prevent the cake from rolling over and to hold the shape as well.
+To roll, lift the parchment paper that is on the short side of cake and gently roll the cake while holding on to the edge of the parchment paper, as if enclosing the cake roll inside.

-- Remove the parchment paper and set the cake on a serving plate.
-Ice the outside of the cake as desired.
-Add fruits for garnish.
+Gently peel off the parchment paper from the roll and set the cake on a serving plate.
+Ice the outside and add fruits for garnish, if desired.

 Thank you for being here today.
 If you want to receive recipe updates on your inbox, please subscribe here.